Is There a Planet Vulcan? The Story of the Planet That Never Was but the Asteroids That Could Be

 The first search for the planet Vulcan began in 1611 after Christoph Scheimer saw a dark spot on the surface of the Sun.
 Mercury was not around that position at the time, so what could it be?
 Scientists now suspect he saw a sunspot, but at the time, it was a big mystery.
 However, Mercury does occasionally transit in front of the Sun, and in the 1700’s scientists wanted to record them so that they could calculate solar system distances, with the Mercury-Sun distance as a reference, using trigonometry.
 However, predictions of the transits proved to be difficult with many scientists being off by as much as an hour!
 How could this happen?
 Slowly they began to realize that everything, and not just the Sun, pulls on Mercury courtesy of Newton’s gravity.
 With this in mind, long and tedious calculations were made to try to take these tugs into account, therefore getting an accurate Mercury orbit (Plait 35-6, Asimov).

 By the 1840’s, Urbain Le Verrier, known for his discovery of Neptune, noticed that some irregularities still existed in the orbit of Mercury despite astronomers best efforts to reign it in.
 He found that something unaccounted for seemed to pull on it when Mercury was at perihelion, or its closest approach to the Sun.
 Plus, the orbit was still off by 1.28 seconds each year.
 Le Verrier, in a great twist of irony, preceeded Einstein's new thoughts on gravity when he postulated that maybe gravity needed some modification.
 He didn't pursue this avenue however because Neptune's discovery solidified gravity as a stable theory.
 But a readily testable possibility remained.
 Could a mystery planet exist?
-He called this postulated planet Vulcan after the god of the forge (for it would be a hot place, being in such close proximity to the Sun) and began an immediate search (Plait 35-6, Asimov, Weintraub 123).
+He called this postulated planet Vulcan after the god of the forge (for it would be a hot place, being in such close proximity to the Sun) and began an immediate search (Plait 35-6, Asimov, Weintraub 123, Levenson 65).

 He got even more excited when astronomer Lescarbault, after hearing about the transit of Mercury in 1845, reported a small dot about a quarter the diameter of Mercury passing in front of the Sun on March 26, 1859, and it was not Mercury nor Venus.
 The object appeared at 3:59:46 pm local time and disappeared at 5:16:55 pm local time, giving a total transit of 1h, 17m, 9s.
-Le Verrier jumped on it and after reviewing the data he found that if the object was similar in properties to Mercury, would be an average of 21 million miles from the Sun, would have a small diameter of 2600 kilometers and a year of 19.7 days, and if similar in make-up to Mercury would be about 1/17 Mercury’s mass.
+Le Verrier jumped on this information and after reviewing the data he found that if the object was similar in properties to Mercury, would be an average of 21 million miles from the Sun, would have a small diameter of 2600 kilometers and would have a year of 19.7 days, and if similar in make-up to Mercury would be about 1/17 Mercury’s mass.
 But Vulcan would also be at most about 8 degrees above/below the Sun, so viewing Vulcan could only happen at twilight.
 After visiting Lescarbault to verify that his viewing equipment wasn't at fault, Le Verrier began to use the Paris Observatory in tandem with his mathematical prowess to better solidify the range of the unknowns.
 It was during this that Le Verrier realized Vulcan was not massive enough to account for Mercury’s movement so he thought maybe more asteroids were present also.
 Regardless, it wasn't the object Le Verrier was looking for.
 He found how the perihelion of Mercury shifted by 565 arcseconds every 100 years, and so sought to see how much each major solar system body contributed to that.
 He found it all adds up to 526.7 arcseconds per 100 years, and published his results in Comptes Rendus on September 12, 1859.
 What was causing the remaining 38 or so arcseconds?
-He wasn't sure (Asimov, Weintraub 124).
+He wasn't sure (Asimov, Weintraub 124, Levenson 65-77).

-But the science community as a whole was so confident in the work that it didn't matter if he solved the Vulcan situation; he was awarded the Gold Medal from the Royal Astronomical Society in 1876 for his Vulcan solution.
+But the science community as a whole was so confident and thrilled in the work that it didn't matter if he solved the Vulcan situation; he was awarded the Gold Medal from the Royal Astronomical Society in 1876 for his Vulcan solution.
 Many expeditions went out and hunted for Vulcan but all they found were sunspots.
 The best chance for spotting an unknown object close to the sun would be an eclipse, and one occurred on July 29, 1878.
 Many astronomers around the world claimed to see two different objects at the event but they neither agree with each other nor with Le Verrier's work.
 As it turns out, they were stars mistaken for solar objects (Weintraub 125-7).

 But now the idea was planted in people’s minds.
 Could something be there?
 Or somethings?
 After all, Urbain said it was either a planet or some debris orbiting the Sun.
 Could there be tons of leftovers from the formation of the solar system between the Sun and Mercury, hidden from us by the intensity of the Sun?
 Other zones like between Mars and Jupiter and past Neptune are full of a group of objects, so why not this zone also?
 (Plait 35-6, Campbell 214)